JordyH297/spring-api/README.md

 Task J:

-    All validators are used in the project.
+    Removed DeletePartValidator.java as it's not being referenced anywhere in the project.